A new machine learning framework for occupational accidents forecasting with safety inspections integration: Methods

 Our aim is to predict the sequence $\{y_{t+h}\}_{h=1}^{H}$, thus producing forecasts for multiple future time steps.
 Several strategies can be adopted \citep{Bontempi2013}, which are commonly categorised by the output dimensionality of the underlying model.
+Our framework is model-agnostic.
+We therefore evaluate both classical single-output learners (used with the Direct–Recursive strategy) and multiple-output deep models (MIMO or encoder–decoder).
+Table~\ref{tab:models_strategies_slim} summarizes the models and their multi-step mapping.